partrita/archive_jnb/README.md

 https://mybinder.org/v2/gh/partrita/JupyterNote/master

-# Jupyter.nims.re.kr
+# Jupyter notebooks

-This is my backup for jupyter.nims.re.kr server.
-No one maintaining nims server, therefore there is no guarantee for my files safety.
-I used github repositories for personal backup.
-Hope this is works for me.
+This is my backup for my ipynb files.

-# Jupyter notebook for learning
+## For learning

 Notebook documents are documents produced by the Jupyter Notebook App, which contain both computer code and rich text elements.
 Notebook documents are both human-readable documents containing the analysis description and the results as well as executable documents which can be run to perform data analysis.

-# References
+## References
 - Jupyer project pages: http://jupyter.org
 - Documentation : jupyter-notebook.readthedocs.org